Top 5 n8n Alternatives for Developers

 n8n is a great entry point for workflow automation: open-source, community-backed, with no-code support to stitch tools together.

-But if you’re a developer scaling products and living in code, the issues start to show.
-Yes, n8n has a code node, but it’s limited and introduces overhead (personal pain speaking).
+However, if you’re a developer scaling products and living in code, the issues begin to surface.
+Yes, n8n has a code node, but it’s limited and introduces overhead (speaking from personal experience).

 Once you hit production, a few things get painful fast: